 - Litigation paralegal

-The U.S. Bureau of Labor Statistics (BLS) reported a median annual salary of $48,810 for paralegals in May 2015.
-The same year, paralegals employed in the District of Columbia, Alaska, California, New York and Washington earned the highest wages, with the average for each state being higher than $57,000 a year.
-The BLS projects that job opportunities in the paralegal field will rise by 8% between the years of 2014 and 2024, which is about as fast as the average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) reported a median annual salary of $50,940 for paralegals in May 2018.
+The same year, paralegals employed in the District of Columbia, Connecticut, California, Massachusetts and Washington earned the highest wages, with the average for each state being higher than $60,000 a year.
+The BLS projects that job opportunities in the paralegal field will rise by 12% between the years of 2018 and 2028, which is faster than the average for all occupations.

 Continuing Education and Certification Info